mehulagg/gitlab/doc/subscriptions/gitlab_com/index.md

 |:-----------|:--------------|:--------|
 | Amir       | `ami`         | Yes     |
 | Amir       | `amr`         | No      |

+## Subscription expiry

+When your subscription expires, you can continue to use GitLab for 14 days.
+On the 15th day, paid features are no longer available.
+You can continue to use free features.

+To resume paid feature functionality, purchase a new subscription.

 ## Renew your GitLab SaaS subscription